15 Feb Ki Tisa; Building the Mishkan – Powers of Unification of Mind and Heart

 It is with these gifts that gave that Bezalel and the others selected, the special level of clarity necessary to perform these tasks (of the building of mishkan).

-The sin of the Golden Calf followed the lofty experience of the 10 Commandments yet it was very soon after that that there was the great transgression and consequence of The Egel, The Golden Calf.
-The Nation was not yet engaged in the ‘integrating’ process of mitzvot, and the lofty experience at Sinai was fleeting.
+The great sin and consequence of the Egal, the Golden Calf followed very soon after the lofty experience of the 10 Commandments as the Nation was not yet engaged in the ‘integrating’ process of mitzvot.
+Accordingly the lofty experience at Sinai was fleeting.

-The building of the Mishkan (Tabernacle) may be seen as a ‘work project’ , an activity that served to unify and integrate the Nation and with the leadership of those individuals of unique powers of the mind (chochma) and the emotive experiences of the heart (binah-understanding).
-The building of the Mishkan was then a mechanism to become rectified and bring about rectification through the efforts of ‘doing the act’ of constructing the mishkan.
-This is an example of the personal and national rectification that we achieve through doing mitzvot.
+The building of the Mishkan (Tabernacle) may be seen as a ‘work project’, an activity that served to unify and integrate the Nation and with the leadership of those individuals of unique powers , balance and harmony of the mind (chochma) and the emotive experiences of the heart (binah-understanding).
+The building of the Mishkan was then a mechanism fjor the individual and the Nation to become rectified and bring about rectification through the efforts of ‘engaging in action’ of constructing the mishkan.
+This is an example of the personal and National rectification that we achieve through our conscious connection to G-d when doing mitzvot.

-In all that we do in our daily lives, in our tshuvah and recovery of addictioin and malady et al toward wellness and holiness, we must strive toward Tikun-rectification by using and actively engaging in the guidelines of Torah …. the mitzvot, to unify our mind and heart… our intellect and emotions, to acquire the rectified and unified experience of Daat-Knowledge.
+In all that we do in our daily lives, in our tshuvah and recovery of addiction and malady et al toward wellness , balance, harmony and holiness, as we strive toward Tikun-Rectification by using and actively engaging in the guidelines of Torah, the mitzvot, to unify our mind and heart, our intellect and emotions, to acquire the rectified and unified experience of Daat-Knowledge.

 The Shema is a central prayer-meditation of Oneness; Yichud-Unity.
-When we say ‘… as I walk on my way’ we may have in mind that the state of Oneness (yichud-unity) with ourselves,the world and G-d which is achieved through the unity of our mind and our heart…’ through thought and action ‘.
+When we say ‘… as I walk on my way’ we may have in mind that the state of Oneness (yichud-unity) with ourselves,the world and G-d which is achieved through the unity of our mind and our heart…’ through a conscious connectioin with G-d and action ‘.

 Leib Getzel (Lawrence) Lax